 Playing the Happy Wheels Game

-So you want to see what this cartoon violence-like game will look like?
+So you want to see what this cartoon violence-like game looks like?
 To see the exploding body parts and spurting blood?
 Then let’s guide you on where and how to play happy wheels.
-So to begin with, you will need to visit totaljerkface.com to play happy wheels in your desktop browser.
+So to begin with, you will need to visit totaljerkface.com to play happy wheels on your desktop browser.

 So go ahead and visit the site, then sign up for an account if you desire.
 It’d give you an upper hand by allowing you to rate, create and save replays.
 Once done, simply click Play and select any of the featured levels then click Play Now to begin your first adventure.